-A version of this commentary appeared in the Globe & Mail, Local Xpress and the Huffington Post
+A version of this commentary appeared in the Globe & Mail, the Huffington Post and Hill Times

 As Canadians, we are proud of our universal healthcare system, which provides publicly-funded essential doctor and hospital care based on need and not ability to pay.
 Unfortunately, our health system falls short when it comes to prescription medication.

 Canada is the only industrialized country in the world to have a universal health system without also providing a publicly funded pharmacare program to cover the cost of prescription medication outside of hospitals.
 What this means is that the majority of Canadians pay for their prescription drugs privately — either through private insurance programs or out-of-pocket.

 Canadians also pay some of the highest prices for prescription drugs in the developed world, thanks to a patchwork system of negotiating drug prices that undermines our collective clout.

 The result is that many Canadians can’t afford the medications their doctors prescribe for them — as many as one in five according to a national poll — and some may even be skipping them altogether, with possible catastrophic health consequences.

 So saving even a few bucks per prescription could add up to a big savings over time.
 Here are four ways you could save money on your prescription medication.

 1. Ask your doctor if you should (still) be on the medication